AdobeDocs/campaign-standard.en/help/designing/using/plain-text-html-modes.md

 snippet: y
 ---

-# Editing plain text, html and mobile email formats {#plain-text-and-html-modes}
+# Editing plain text, HTML and mobile email formats {#plain-text-and-html-modes}

+The Email Designer enables you to edit several rendering of your emails.
+You can generate a text version of your email, edit the HTML source of an email and design emails for mobile view.

 ## Generating a text version of the email {#generating-a-text-version-of-the-email}